 Why operational risk is more risky

 This is so because, firstly, operational risk is unforeseen and non-predicted risk.
 Its value cannot be approximately anticipated because you cannot be sure how actually efficient your people, processes and systems will be, when put to the real operation.
 Secondly, operational risk cannot be fully avoided or eliminated by any of the risk management tools.
 This is so because; you cannot expect the people, processes or systems to be 100 percent perfect in their operations.
 The risk of losses due to this operational inefficiency is not a willing risk and thus you cannot totally get rid of it.
-Thirdly, the external factors (globalization, diversification, changing organizational behavior management, penetration of digital and virtual media, etc.) Are on the trending curve, and are contributing to the operational risk, the operational risk management becomes all the more crucial and competitive edge.
+Thirdly, the external factors (globalization, diversification, changing organizational behavior management, penetration of digital and virtual media, hard money etc.) Are on the trending curve, and are contributing to the operational risk, the operational risk management becomes all the more crucial and competitive edge.

 How to do operational risk management?

 Now that you have got a clear idea of what operational risk is, and what is the effective scope area of this risk, the next thing you might be searching answers to, will be how to manage this risk?

 Well to bring an answer to this important query, I would like to give a brief introduction to various methods for operational risk management.

 Before adopting any method of operational risk management, you must focus on developing an effective framework for it.
 The framework must include:

 Identify the inefficient factors to be it people, process or any system.

 Make a qualitative and quantitative calculation for the inefficiency of that factor.

 Monitor the operational risk for a significant time period and report it to the authorities accountable.